great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_example_cases_for_an_expectation.md

 At a minimum, we want to create tests that show what our Custom Expectation will and will *not* do.
 These basic positive and negative example cases are the minimum amount of test coverage required for a Custom Expectation to be accepted into the Great Expectations codebase at an [Experimental level](../../../contributing/contributing_maturity.md#contributing-expectations).
-To begin with, let's implement those two basic tests; one positive example case, and one negative example case.
+To begin with, let's implement those two basic tests: one positive example case, and one negative example case.

 #### 2. Defining our data